willwardlow/mad-libs/README.md

 # Mad-Libs
 A digital version of the Mad Libs game.
-Users can create a story with by filling in the blanks or selecting from a list of options.
+Users can fill out a form and their responses will populate a story.

 ## API and Data Sample